microhh/readthedocs/source/setting_up_a_case/the_input_file.rst

 .. warning::

-    If a variable required by the model is not present in the NetCDF file, the profile is filled with zero's, and a warning is printed.
+    If a variable required by the model is not present in the NetCDF file, the profile is filled with zero's, and a warning is printed by the model.

 ``init`` group
 --------------